Zoma Mattress Review 2020

 Designed to be more responsive than memory foam, Reactiv™ gives Zoma a bit of bounce.
 Reactiv™’s responsiveness stops you from sinking uncomfortably far, preventing you from feeling “stuck” in the bed.
 Because it’s so bouncy, it makes it easier to change sleeping positions and climb in or out of bed, too.

-The third and final layer of Zoma is 7 inches of durable Support+, a poly-foam.
+The third and final layer of a Zoma Mattress is 7 inches of durable Support+, a poly-foam.
 Support+ reinforces the two layers above and extends the longevity of the bed.

 How Much Does a Zoma Cost?

-The Zoma Sports Mattress is available in most standard sizes, including Twin, Twin XL, Full, Queen, King, California King, and Split-King.
+Zoma sells its beds in most standard mattress sizes, including Twin, Twin XL, Full, Queen, King, California King, and Split-King.
 Below, we break down the pricing by size.

 Where Can I Buy Zoma?

 Because Zoma is an online-only mattress brand, you can buy their beds directly from their website.
 As of now, Zoma does not have any showrooms; their beds are not carried at third-party retailers, so you’re unable to try it before you buy it.

 Zoma offers a risk-free sleep trial with each of their beds, allowing you to shop confidently online and try it in the comfort of your own home.

 Every Zoma mattress comes with a 100-night sleep trial and a 10-year warranty.